samuelchassot/textual_clock/README.md

 ## Setup of the Raspberry

-1. Install Raspbian image, with Wi-Fi and ssh enabled, with as name `textual_clock`, so that it appears as such on the network.
+1. Install Raspbian image, with Wi-Fi and ssh enabled, with as name `textualclock`, so that it appears as such on the network.
 2. set your username and pwd
 3. install the stuff in `raspberry_install.sh`
 4. clone this repo in the home folder